LiTrans/litrans_web/content/news/ieeeiscs2019.md

 # description:
 ---

-Distributed traffic management system research is invited to be presented at a webinar on May 16, 2019, hosted by IEEE International Smart Cities.
+our lab's research on distributed traffic management system and CAV routing is invited to be presented at a webinar on May 16, 2019, hosted by IEEE International Smart Cities.

 {{< figure src="/news/images/bilaliscs.jpg" width="100%" >}}